brancusi/simple-lock/README.md

+# Simple-Lock
-# Simple-Lock, an ember addon for using Auth0's Lock.js with Ember-Simple-Auth.
+## An ember addon for using Auth0's Lock.js with Ember-Simple-Auth.

 Auth0's Lock.js is a nice way to get a fully functional signup and login workflow into your app.
 [Auth0](https://auth0.com/).